 The Plan uses the accrual basis of accounting.
 Investment income is recognized when incurred and contributions are recognized when due.
 Benefits and refunds are recognized when due and payable under the terms of the Plan.
 The Plan does not issue stand-alone financial statements; however, it is presented in the City's financial statements as the Pension Fund.
 Two investments represented more than 5% of the net assets available for benefits.
-Long term certificates of deposit in the amounts of \$103,663 and \$393,217 represented 7.23% and 27.44% of total holdings respectively.
+Long term certificates of deposit in the amounts of \$108,189, \$300,757, and \$693,154 represented 5.86%, 16.27% and 37.50% of total holdings, respectively.

-The remaining assets are held in an interest bearing checking account and interest receivable.
-The checking account represents 65.33% of total holdings.
+The remaining assets are held in an interest-bearing checking account and interest receivable.
+The checking account represents 40.34% of total holdings with interest receivable representing the balance..
 The cost of administering the plan is financed by the Pension Fund.
 There are no related party transactions.
 According to KRS 95.629, if there are insufficient funds, the City will be held responsible for the monthly payment of the pensions after the entire proceeds of the pension fund have been transferred to the general fund of the City.
 Required contributions are determined by actuarial valuation report but must be approved by the City Commission.

-Funding Policy - City contributions are determined by City ordinance and for the year ended June 30, 2018 are 28% of all property taxes collected by the City.
+Funding Policy - City contributions are determined by City ordinance and for the year ended June 30, 2020 are 28% of all property taxes collected by the City.
 Historically the funding policy has been less than the actuarially determined contribution requirement, resulting in a net pension obligation; however, in recent years, contributions have exceeded benefits paid.
-Membership in the plan as of the actuarial valuation date is thirty participants.
+Membership in the plan as of the actuarial valuation date is 19 participants.
 The population is made up of retired or terminated participants with deferred vested accounts.
 There are no employee contributions.

 Benefits provided - The Police and Firefighters' Pension Fund provides retirement, and death and disability benefits to Plan participants and beneficiaries.
 There are no active employees in the Plan and the Plan is closed to new participants.
-As of the valuation date of July1, 2015, there were 12 retired employees and 9 beneficiaries in the Plan.
+As of the valuation date of July 1, 2018, there were 12 retired employees and 7 beneficiaries in the Plan.
 All participants in the plan are fully vested.

-NOTES TO BASIC FINANCIAL STATEMENTS - CONTINUED Year ended June 30, 2018
+NOTES TO BASIC FINANCIAL STATEMENTS - CONTINUED Year ended June 30, 2020